Geoff Chappell - Software Analyst

 To ask for help with a technical problem, even one that I address at this site, please consult me formally and expect to pay for my time.

-This website is funded from consultation services.
+This website is funded from consultation services for Windows programming.
 If you appreciate the research behind the site and the free publication of what I find time to write up, then please consult me for your Windows programming.
 If you have nothing to consult me on, then please recommend my consultation services as widely as possible.